kazyklas/personal-blog/docs/books/02_Eat that frog.md

     - D it can be delegated to someone else.
     - E is not relevant to anyone.

+9. Learn to say NO” to the tasks that is not vital to me in this time.
+Say it early and say it often.

+10. To starting something new you have to stop doing something old.

+11. Procrastinate on purpose.

 ### Consider the consequences

 Accurately compute what you should do or not.
 The task will determine what the frog is.